How Can Career Counseling Help You Find A Career Path And Education?

 • Provide career information about labor statistics, salaries, and requirements?

-Depending on their approach and training, career coaches and counselors work with clients on some of these services in addition to others.
+Depending on their approach and training, career coaches and career counselors work with clients on some of these services in addition to others.
 Ultimately, when choosing a career specialist, ask about their background, credentials, philosophy, and the services they offer before scheduling your first session.

 Getty/Xavier Lorenzo